Karki, Honnavar

 Karki is a village in Honnavar Taluk in Uttara Kannada district of Karnataka state, India.

 Etymology

 The name Karki is derived from a Sanskrit word.
 Karki is derived in Sanskrit from old Persian language.
 In Old Persian language karki is formed by kara and kariya which means manager of military.
-Karki is transform in a sername (thar) of kshatriya (chhetri)cast nowadays.
+Karki is transform in a surname (thar) of kshatriya (chhetri) cast nowadays.
 After living of karki in Durvapura, The earlier name is changed.
 The earlier name of Karki was Durvapura.
 It is believed that Maharishi Durvasa did tapasya here and the old name came from him.